Buying A Fixer-Upper House: Pros And Cons

 A fixer-upper may be a good investment.
-But it can also be a huge money pit if you don’t estimate renovations accurately, contract out for most projects, and skip an inspection.
+But it can also be a huge money pit if you estimate renovations incorrectly, contract out for most projects, and skip an inspection.

-To ensure a fixer-upper house is well worth the money, look at comparable homes in the neighborhood.
+To ensure a fixer-upper house is well worth the money, look at comparable homes (known in real estate as comps) in the neighborhood.

-This way you can determine if you’re getting a good deal.
 Then add your estimated cost of renovations to the purchase price.
 If you’re making money on the home, it’s probably a good investment.

 At first glance, a fixer-upper may seem like a great deal you can’t pass up.
 Once you realize how much you need to spend on repairs and renovations, however, you may have a different opinion.
 Before you move forward with a fixer-upper, do the heavy lifting and make sure it’s a worthwhile investment.